Here's how I set it up...

 4. Tape a calendar inside the back cover.

-Print out a small, year at a glance calendar and tape/glue it inside the back cover.
+If you aren't synced up with a calendar on your phone and computer, print out a small, year at a glance calendar and tape/glue it inside the back cover.
 It will come in handy.

 5. Use the accordion pocket in the back.